 Want to live it up with your besties or extended family?
 Norwegian Cruise Line has an amazing suite for you.
 Its Three-Bedroom Garden Villa can sleep eight guests across three separate bedrooms with indoor and outdoor living spaces to die for.
-These suites are found on Norwegian’s Star- and Jewel-class ships.
+These suites are exclusive to the six ships found on Norwegian’s Star- and Jewel-class ships.

 Each of the villa’s three bedrooms comes with an en-suite bathroom, some of which are extra-large with soaking tubs.
 The enormous living areas feature a wall of windows, dining and bar areas, and a comfortable seating area complete with a grand piano.

 But the showstopper is the two-story sun deck.
 The expansive private outdoor space comes with a roofed hot tub, dining table, and lounge seating.
 Some even have small saunas.
 Combining indoor and outdoor spaces, the Three-Bedroom Garden Villa offers a whopping 6,700 square feet of living space.
 Suites on luxury ships can barely beat that.

 VIP perks for villa guests include access to the Haven sun deck (when available), butler and concierge service, invitations to exclusive meals and parties, and all of the line’s Free at Sea offers, including complimentary beverage package, Wi-Fi, extra guests, restaurant meals, and shore excursion credits.

 Carnival’s oldest ships barely have any suites; the top suite on Carnival Ecstasy, its Grand Suite, would be called a junior or mini suite on today’s newer ships.
 However, the Carnival Excel Presidential Suite, currently found only on Mardi Gras, is truly a luxurious suite, worthy of the suite designation.